Make DIY Vintage Spindle American Flags for Decor!

 Step 3: Add a Personal Touch with a Vintage Look

 Cindy’s Note: If you have dark wax, add a bit of water to the wax.
-Combine and add it to create a nostalgic feel with your DIY vintage spindle American flags for decor.
+Combine and add it to create a nostalgic feel with your vintage-inspired flags for decor.
 Rub the dark wax with a lint-free rag.
 This prevents the wax from being sticky.
 For wax, add thin coats of outdoor sealer to protect the wax.
-(HERE, I use this for outdoors) Here’s a flag I used dark wax on for a vintage look.
+(HERE), I use this for outdoors) Here’s a flag I used dark wax on for a vintage look.

 Step 4: Assemble Your Antique American Flag With Antique Spindles